solarisan/enmcli/README.md

 # enm_cli
-Ericsson Network Management CLI for terminal (for example, when you use direct ssh connect to ENM).
+Allow ti use Ericsson Network Management Command Line Interface via terminal (for example, ssh terminal via putty).

+May open internal enm session (when using directly on ENM scripting VM) or external enm session (when using on any Linux system)/

-Simple way to start - copy enmcli/ to you own directory and run cli_start.py.
+Simple way to start using - copy enmcli/ to you $HOME directory on ENM scripting VM and run cli_start.py.

 ____________________________________________________
+CLI_ENM_* files - additional completers, manuals and user restrction rules.

 CLI_ENM_Completer.csv - This file contains command completer for cli terminal